GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-96/index.md

 Web apps can use [`navigator.registerProtocolHandler()`][mdn-regph] to register as a protocol handler.
-For example, Gmail can register the `mailto` protocol, then when a user clicks on a link with the `mailto:` prefix, Gmail will open making it easy for the user to send an email.
+For example, Gmail can register the `mailto` protocol.
+Then when a user clicks on a link with the `mailto:` prefix, Gmail will open, making it easy for the user to send an email.

-Starting in Chrome 96, a PWA can register as protocol handler as part of its installation.
+Starting in Chrome 96, a PWA can register as a protocol handler as part of its installation.
 To do that for your PWA, add a `protocol_handlers` property to your web app manifest, specify the `protocol` you want to handle, and the `url` that should be opened when clicked.